-Sam and Bloop Celebrate (to celebrate the publication of the tenth book of the Collection Bubusse series) is intended as a support resource for school bus safety activities for preschoolers and elementary school students.
+Sam and Bloop at the Field Day is intended as a support resource for school bus safety activities for preschoolers and elementary school students.
 The book aims to help students understand that they are responsible for their own safety in and around the school bus and so they must understand safety rules and apply them at all times.
 The book comes with a poster that introduces the main characters and the theme of the campaign.
-We encourage you to prominently display the poster in your classroom and to explain the theme to your students
+We encourage you to prominently display the poster in your classroom and to explain the theme to your students.